kunalc881/systemd/README.md

    use the link to download dockerfile  https://github.com/kunalc881/systemd

-2.  create a container mysystemd from an image rhelimg configure the container with systemd service by an existing user "openshift" service name should be "myunnati-service" , and configure it to start automically across reboot attach /mnt/incoming directory as a volume to container's redhat/test/input
+2.  create a container service from an image rhelimg configure the container with systemd service by an existing user "openshift" service name should be "myunnati-service" , and configure it to start automically across reboot attach /mnt/incoming directory as a volume to container's redhat/test/input